 If you’re using Route, you can pull up your past jobs and show what your clients thought about your stellar services.
 This is by far the easiest way to showcase your talents.
 Route gives you a polished portfolio of your work that you can carry in the palm of your hand.

-Janitorial Service Proposals: Writing And Design
+Proposal Writing And Design

-When you’re ready to actually write your janitorial service proposal, the first thing to do is to review your walkthrough notes.
+When you’re ready to write your janitorial service proposal, the first thing to do is to review your walkthrough notes.

 Open Route on your phone and go to the Walkthrough Builder.
 You’ll find all your walkthroughs saved in an organized fashion for you to pull up.
 Select the walkthrough you’re writing a proposal for.

 Carefully inspect the notes and photos, paying special attention to areas of concern.
 You want to factor in some cushion to cover any additional costs you might incur as this is common in janitorial services.
-Remember that you are trying to find out the time it will take you clean the given area based on all the notes you took.
+Remember that you are trying to determine the time it will take you clean the given area based on all the notes you took.
 This part is just for your own mental refreshment; we will come back to the notes later when writing the contract.

 The next step is to write either a cover letter or an introductory statement describing your business.
 This should be no more than one page in length.
 In this section, remember to focus on why you do what you do and communicate your commitment to your client’s facility.